 The Star Tribune depends on readers like you to tell us what we should be reporting.
 We welcome your news tips, on any subject, whether it’s about an interesting community event or individual, an issue in your school or neighborhood or a problem that you think should be investigated.

-You can call us, send us an email or a letter or stop by our offices at 650 3rd Avenue South, Suite 1300, in downtown Minneapolis.
+You can call us, send an email or mail us a letter.
 For information about how to submit corrections, letters to the editor, calendar events or general feedback, click here.
 Information about how to send us a press release can be found here.

 Sometimes readers may want to pass on sensitive information without anyone else knowing about it.
 We respect the desire of some tipsters to remain anonymous, and have put in place ways to contact reporters and editors to ensure the communication will be private and secure.